-Just as the SRMC of conventional generation depends on the opportunity cost of using fuel for electricity generation, the SRMC of battery storage depends on the opportunity cost of stored energy, which is the best alternative for dispatching energy and receiving the current energy or ESS prices.
-The battery operator's expectation of future energy and ESS market prices will determine the SRMC of battery storage.
-This is because the battery operator will have the opportunity to use the energy stored for dispatch in later periods when energy or ESS prices are expected to be higher.
+Just as the reference level of a conventional generator depends on the opportunity cost of using fuel, the reference level of battery storage depends on the opportunity cost of the stored energy, which is the best alternative for dispatching energy and receiving the current energy or ESS prices.
+The battery operator will have the opportunity to use the energy stored for dispatch in later periods when energy or ESS prices are expected to be higher.